Cuprate/cuprate/readme.md

 ### Status

-The project is actually handle by single guy that never really started a big project of this scale nor understand completely the monero codebase.
-But he really wants to learn and code it.
+@SyntheticBird45 is working on the blockchain_db part.

-I'm working on rewriting the blockchain_db part atm.
+@boog900 is working on the net/p2p part.

 ### Contributions